Outcomes of Democracy

 Reduction of Inequality and Poverty

 The chapter on Outcomes of Democracy also explores the factor of reduction of inequality and poverty as the most important motive of a democratic government.
-But many governments have failed in doing so in real terms.
+But many governments have failed to do so in real terms.
 Income inequality has been increasing all over the world.
 In fact, in the world’s oldest democracy, i.e., the USA, there exists a huge difference in income and wealth between the rich and the poor.
 In India, there is a vast difference between the income of the rich and the poor as well.

 Accommodation of Social Diversities